Color Ramp Widget

 Blends color by mixing each color channel and combining.

 Blends colors by first converting to HSV or HSL, mixing, then combining again.
-This has the advantage of maintaining saturation between different hues, where RGB would de-saturate, this allows for a richer gradient.
+This has the advantage of maintaining saturation between different hues, where RGB would de-saturate.
+This allows for a richer gradient.

-- Interpolation Options
+- Color Interpolation

-Uses a B-Spline Interpolation for the color stops.
+Uses a B-spline interpolation for the color stops.

-Uses a Cardinal Interpolation for the color stops.
+Uses a cardinal interpolation for the color stops.

-Uses a Linear Interpolation for the color stops.
+Uses a linear interpolation for the color stops.

-Uses an Ease Interpolation for the color stops.
+Uses an ease interpolation for the color stops.

-Uses a Constant Interpolation for the color stops.
+Uses a constant interpolation for the color stops.

 Clockwise interpolation around the HSV/HSL wheel.